maivincent/arribachocolat/_i18n/en/_posts/2023-03-31-conexion-70-cacaonibs.md

 ---
 layout: post
-title:  "Conexion - Chocolate & Cacao Nibs - 70% Fine Cacao"
+title: Conexion - Chocolate & Cacao Nibs - 70% Fine Cacao
 tags: [Dark, Cocoa Nibs]
 categories: [Conexion]
 ---

 Conexion offers us a very good bar.
 It's a pure, smooth chocolate, with a caramel taste, a touch of acidity reminiscent of rhubarb and a hint of bitterness, just to deserve its 70%.